-	Turpan is a hub on the ancient Silk Road, and therer are lots of historical sites that are renown for its well-preserved conditions.
-Today you will visit Bezklik Grottos, Astana Ancient Tombs, the Ancient City of Jiaohe and Gaochang, Karez Irrigation System, and Emin Minaret with a local guide.
-You will taste some dried fruits and eat Uyghur food.
+Turpan is a hub on the ancient Silk Road, and there are lots of historical sites that are renowned for its well-preserved conditions.

 Take 3.5-hour bullet train from Turpan to Liuyuan, where you will take 2-hour car ride to Dunhuang.
 Wander around the Minsha Shan or Singing Sand Dunes this afternoon, and view the crescent spring in the dunes.

 It is nice to eat or wander around the Dunhuang night market this evening.
 Or you can watch the performance copied from Mogao Caves.